4austinpowers/ugo_py_doc/docs/index.md

 > Let there be light!

 A Python documentation website.
-CLONDE FROM GIT!!!
+CLONED FROM GIT!!!

 - **ugo_py_doc** is a corpus; a catalog of books, manuals, articles, presentations, videos, podcasts, summaries, notes, code snippets, excerpts, websites, etc.
 - The 'docs' is a searchable knowledge-based system.